-· Scuba Dive for certified Scuba divers (proof of certification required)
+- Scuba Dives are for certified Scuba divers age 15+ (proof of certification required).

 Where are the dives held?

 In the 240,000-gallon, warm, salt-water South Pacific Aquarium.

 16 sharks, five different species